-In carrying out my duties as a licensed attorney, I give very little thought to whether I agree or disagree with the law.
 As a practicing attorney, I also took an oath about supporting the Constitutions and I place that oath above my personal views to the point where I cannot think of an example where I had difficulty meeting that oath because of any personal disagreement with the law.
-I have no problem arguing for the extension, modification, or reversal of existing law or the establishment of new law, when permitted.
+I have no interest in imposing my personal views on anyone.
+I have had no problem arguing for the extension, modification, or reversal of existing law or the establishment of new law, when permitted.